 Gary Petersen was born in Staten Island, New York.
 He received a B.S. from The Pennsylvania State University and an M.F.A. in painting from The School of Visual Arts.

-He is the recipient of a Residency Fellowship at the Bogliasco Foundation, Italy (2022), The Barnett and Annalee Newman Foundation Grant-Award (2020), MacDowell Fellowship (2017) , The American Academy of Arts and Letters, Hassam, Speicher, Betts, and Symons Art Purchase Fund Award (2014), The Sharpe-Walentas Studio Program (2010-2011) Brooklyn, New York, The New Jersey State Council on the Arts, Painting Fellowship Award for 2011, 2002,1993 and the Edward F. Albee Foundation Visual Arts Fellowship Award (1988).
+He has been awarded residency fellowships at the Bogliasco Foundation, Italy (2022), MacDowell (2017), The Sharpe-Walentas Studio Program (2010-2011) and the Edward F. Albee Foundation (1988).
+He is a recipient of The Barnett and Annalee Newman Foundation Grant-Award (2020), The American Academy of Arts and Letters, Hassam, Speicher, Betts, and Symons Art Purchase Fund Award (2014), The New Jersey State Council on the Arts, Painting Fellowship Award for 2011, 2002,1993.

-His work is in several private and public collections including the Dallas Museum of Art, The Jewish Museum (New York), Zimmerli Art Museum Rutgers University, The United States Department of State, Fidelity Investments, and The University of Texas Hospital, Dallas, Texas.
+His work is in several private and public collections including the Dallas Museum of Art, The Jewish Museum (New York), The Zimmerli Art Museum, Rutgers University and The United States Department of State.
 He currently has a studio in Bushwick, Brooklyn and resides in Hoboken, New Jersey.